SoundCodes/droneknobs/README.md

 # droneknobs
 Knobs that make Drone

+Its a Synth made during KYTA 2017 at Kalga as part of Residency for a new notional experimental quadrophonic audio environment in the Himalayas.

+The facility will be open to experimental sound artists from the summer of 2018 as a making,  listening and hacking space.

-Modified slightly the code Tim Barrass using Mozzi library
+###Modified slightly the code Tim Barrass using Mozzi library

  This Demonstrates using analog inputs from 16 channel multiplexer «CD74HC4067» control oscillators, phase modulation and smoothing a control signal at audio rate to avoid clicks.